InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - A **Component** represents each onscreen object or unit of game logic.
 It may contain properties and execute logic at specific moments in its lifetime: when it's added to an entity, removed from an entity, and/or once every frame.
 A component may signal its entity to enter a different state, or request the entity's scene to spawn new entities, or even to remove the component's own entity from the scene.

     > Components may also access the game controller and its states.
 Nothing is "off limits" to a component; what a component may do is up to you.
-However, good programming practices dictate that a component only access its entity and its co-components.
+However, good practices dictate that a component should be polite and only access its own entity and its co-components.

 ⛓ `OctopusComponentSystem:`[`GKComponentSystem`](https://developer.apple.com/documentation/gameplaykit/gkcomponentsystem)